openedx/edx-documentation/en_us/developers/source/process/core-committer.rst

 ``"Optional: Consider reducing the high degree of connascense in this code by using keyword arguments."``

-**Note:** Unless stated or implied otherwise, all comments are assumed to be of type "Must".

-**Note 2:** It is possible that after further discussion and review, the reviewer chooses to amend their comment, thereby changing its severity to be higher or lower than what was originally set.
+**Note:** It is possible that after further discussion and review, the reviewer chooses to amend their comment, thereby changing its severity to be higher or lower than what was originally set.